liusida/voxcraft-viz/InstallOnMac.md

     #include "OpenGL/glu.h"
 ```

-The second one is `CMakeFiles.txt`
+The second one is `CMakeLists.txt`

 ```bash
 Change line 70 from